Teflon non-stick pots and pans start losing their coating as we continuously use and wash them.

 Teflon non-stick pots and pans start losing their coating as we continuously use and wash them.
 The research adds that gauging just how much plastic is released is difficult.

-By applying the Raman imaging technique, the researchers aimed to examine microplastics and nanoplastics on a Teflon coating at a molecular level via photon scattering.
+The researchers applied the Raman imaging technique to examine microplastics and nanoplastics on a Teflon coating at a molecular level via photon scattering.

 They also applied algorithms to compute how much of this coating might come unstuck and get into food.
-It is also reported that the study developed a molecular spectrum approach to directly visualise and identify the Teflon microplastics and nanoplastics.
-It is to be noted that microplastics (smaller than 5 millimetres) and nanoplastics (measuring less than 1 micrometre) are more difficult to monitor than other plastics.
+The study also developed a molecular spectrum approach to directly visualise and identify Teflon microplastics and nanoplastics.
+Microplastics (smaller than 5 millimetres) and nanoplastics (measuring less than 1 micrometre) are more difficult to monitor than other plastics.

-Dr Cheng Fang, researcher from University of Newcastle said, in a press release, "Given the fact PFAS is a big concern, these Teflon microparticles in our food might be a health concern so needs investigating because we don't know much about these emerging contaminants."
+Dr Cheng Fang, a researcher from the University of Newcastle, said in a press release, "Given the fact that PFAS is a big concern, these Teflon microparticles in our food might be a health concern, so they need investigating because we don't know much about these emerging contaminants."

-At a micro scale, their Raman imaging and an algorithm model have identified the release of 2.3 million microplastics and nanoplastics from broken coating.
+At a microscale, their Raman imaging and algorithm model have identified the release of 2.3 million microplastics and nanoplastics from broken coatings.

 "It gives us a strong warning that we must be careful about selecting and using cooking utensils to avoid food contamination," says Professor Tang, from the College of Science and Engineering at Flinders University.